Historical Background of Counseling in FST

 This led to the recruitment of students’ counselors by the university in 2015 who got deployed to all the campuses.

-Lucy Muthoni Kamau was recruited then as a students’ Counselor and deployed to CBPS where she is carrying on the services of Guidance and Counseling amongst other duties to mainly the students but occasionally to staff members.
+Lucy Muthoni Kamau was recruited then as a students’ Counselor and deployed to FST where she is carrying on the services of Guidance and Counseling amongst other duties to mainly the students but occasionally to staff members.

 Current Activities of the Office of the Students’ Counselor